-During a recent segment on his show, O’Reilly accused Simmons of not acknowledging the “astronomical level [of] crime rate among young Black men–violent crime rate–[that] drives suspension and hostility on the part of the police.”
+During a recent segment on his show, O’Reilly accused Simmons of not acknowledging the “astronomical level [of] crime rate among young Black men – violent crime rate –[that] drives suspicion and hostility on the part of the police.”

 O’Reilly quickly turned the subject to “Black drug gangs” and insinuated Simmons wasn’t doing enough to stop the drug-related violence in U.S. cities like Chicago’s Southside region.
 That’s when Simmons responded that he actually has contributed to anti-violence programs in U.S. schools, including Chicago.
 To which O’Reilly stated that “education was a different thing.”